 What is an MSA?

 An MSA is an acronym for Medical Savings Account.
-MSAs are considered to be a Medicare Advantage product, though they're structured very differently as you'll soon see.
+MSAs are a Medicare Advantage product, though they're structured very differently as you'll soon see.

 The Lasso Healthcare MSA plan is a $0 premium, high-deductible healthcare product underwritten by Lasso.
 Just like other Medicare Advantage products, the client will still be responsible for the monthly Medicare Part B premium.